junxit/us-congress-bills-109/metadata.md

 - 2006-07-25 — Introduced in Senate
 - 2006-07-25 — Read twice and referred to the Committee on Homeland Security and Governmental Affairs.
 - 2006-07-25 — Sponsor introductory remarks on measure.
 (CR S8197-8198)
+- 2006-07-27 — Committee on Homeland Security and Governmental Affairs.
+Ordered to be reported with an amendment in the nature of a substitute favorably.
+- 2006-08-03 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Collins with an amendment in the nature of a substitute and an amendment to the title.
+Without written report.
+- 2006-08-03 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Collins with an amendment in the nature of a substitute and an amendment to the title.
+Without written report.
+- 2006-08-03 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 582.